List of Euphoria characters: Madeleine "Maddy" Perez

 Confident, combative and popular, Maddy is Nate's on-and-off girlfriend and later ex-girlfriend.
-She has a turbulent relationship with her family and was frequently emotionally and sometimes physically abused by Nate while they were together.
-Her biggest fear is ending up in a relationship like her parents' loveless one, so she often excuses Nate's acts of violence as proof of his passion for her.
+She has a turbulent relationship with her family and was emotionally and physically abused by Nate while they were together.
+Her greatest fear is ending up in a loveless relationship like her parents, so she often excuses Nate's acts of violence as proof of his passion and love for her.

 Despite her hotheadedness, she is kind and values her close friends, like Kat and BB, as well as Rue, Jules and Lexi.
-Cassie was once her best friend, before she betrayed her by having a secret fling with Nate in the second season.
+Cassie was once her closest friend, before Cassie betrayed Maddy by having a secret relationship with Nate in the second season.
+Maddy ends their friendship and her remaining friends support her decision.
+The season ends with a physical confrontation between the two of them after Cassie interrupts Lexi's play and assaults one of the cast members.
+Afterwards, Cassie's remorse for her actions only furthers Maddy's resentment.